 Lauren Smith-Donohoe has been teaching childbirth education for over 10 years in various settings, from formal classes and one on one private sessions, to long discussions over tea with her doula clients.
-Lauren has 3 children, each with very different labors and births: a 72 hour labor with some positioning issues, a 6 hour unplanned unassisted labor and birth with a genetic diagnosis at birth, and a precipitous (really fast) labor after many hours with broken waters.
+Lauren has 3 children, each with very different labors and births: a 72 hour labor with some positioning issues, a 6 hour unplanned unassisted labor and birth with a genetic diagnosis at birth, and a precipitous (really fast) labor after many hours with broken waters and no labor.
 These births offer some foundations to draw on, but it is the families who she’s been honored to attend in labor that have given her a real education.

 Lauren has worked in the field of birth in various capacities for 13 years and aspires to grow as a community resource, bringing back the traditions of community midwifery.
 She has completed the Heart and Hands midwifery course by Elizabeth Davis, attended workshops with Maria Iorillo (LM, CPM), Pam England (Birthing From Within), Jeanine Parvati Baker (midwife and herbalist), Michel Odent (MD), and Suzanne Arms (Immaculate Deception), among many.
 She has worked on and off as a birth attendant in the role of doula and apprentice midwife over the years in the margins of her parenting.